etiennepinchon/hologram/docs/Light.md

 		position: "0 10 10"

 ###### Properties
-*
-		decay
-	Amount the light dims along the distance of the light.
-Default is 1.0.
+* `decay: Amount the light dims along the distance of the light.
+Default is 1.0.`
-*
-		distance
-	Distance where intensity becomes 0.
+* `distance: Distance where intensity becomes 0.
 If distance is 0, then the point light does not decay with distance.
-Default is 0.0.
+Default is 0.0.`

 -------------------------------------------------------